These days, it seems that anyone can run for office to be the United States president.

 Biden has previous political experience.
 Therefore, the race for the presidency felt like a logical career move.

-After one term in the White House, President Trump had the experience, but nothing prior.
+After one term in the White House, President Trump had the experience, but nothing before that.

 Meanwhile, Kanye West put himself in the running, showing that anyone that wants to run can at least try.
 The reason for this comes down to the wording of the United States Constitution.